 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Canon 400mm f5.6L USM weighs 1250g, 11% (155g) lighter than the Zeiss Otus 100mm F1.4's weight of 1405g.

 Lens Mounts